This post may contain affiliate links. Read the full disclosure

 I’m all for time-saving cleaning hacks and one of the best ways is to stay on top of it, instead of allowing it to become a big job again.

 - Get into a habit of wiping down your oven once it has cooled down after cooking a meal.
-This can help prevent spills baking onto the racks and trays over time.
+This can help prevent spills from baking onto the racks and trays over time.

 - If your oven does not have a bottom tray for catching spills, consider using a standard baking sheet tray at the bottom of your oven to easily keep the base clean.